rapidalarm/rapidalarm.github.io/index.md

 - Printed circuit board design files, schematics, and bill of materials
 - Enclosure design files for 3D printing
-- Software source code to run on the microcontroller
+- Firmware source code to run on the microcontroller
 - Instructions for producing and assembling the device
 - User documentation